BauhausLuftfahrt/MATSim-UAM/README.md

 - Introduction of isStaticSearchRadius config parameter (default: true), if set to false, the search radius is not an absolut distance for possible UAM stations from any given location but is read as a percentage which is being applied to the beeline distance between origin and destination location.

 Scenario creation:
-- Added batch scenario creator
+- Rework of scenario creation with separation into beeline and routes scenario creator
-- Simplified input parameters of existing UAM scenario creator
+- Simplification of input parameters for scenario creation via input config
+- Integration of non-uam config to uam-enabled config conversion into scenario creation

 ### v2.0
 Travel time scripts: